ybajaj-29/coverLetter_Completer/README.md

 # Updates:
 # 8/16/2023
-- Modify save_to_pdf() parameters to get more consistent spacing across machines
+- Modify save_to_pdf() parameters to get more consistent spacing across machines.

 # Notes:
-Use 'coverLetter_template.docx' as a starting point to update with your own experiences and knowledge.
+- Use 'coverLetter_template.docx' as a starting point to update with your own experiences and knowledge.
+- You can replace the .ttf with any font you prefer.